ncbi/blast_plus_docs/README.md

 exit
 # exit and SSH back in for changes to take effect
 ```
-If Docker has been installed correctly, the command `docker run hello-world` should produce ["Hello from Docker! ..."](https://docs.docker.com/samples/library/hello-world/)
+To confirm the correct installation of Docker, run the command `docker run hello-world`.
+If correctly installed, you should see "Hello from Docker!..."(https://docs.docker.com/samples/library/hello-world/)

-### Docker command options
+### Docker run command options
 *This section is optional.*

 Below is a list of `docker run` command line [options](https://docs.docker.com/engine/reference/commandline/run/) used in this tutorial.